michaeljosephpurdy/ludumdare51/README.md

 * [asset] tileset for city
 * [shop] be able to buy turrets
 * [build] able to place turrets
-* [td] Get pathfinding to work
-  * have basic enemy pathfind through street
-  * or a set of waypoints
 * [juice] make enemies flash white when hit
 * [asset] gameplay loop music
 * [asset] pizza shop sprite